 At our annual conference, EDSIG recognizes an educator for outstanding effort improving the quality of our graduates through distinguished teaching, research and service.
-Due to COVID, we have no 2020 award winner.
 Nominations may be sent to the Vice President of EDSIG.

 Jeffrey A. Hoffer

 Dr. Jeffrey A. Hoffer is the Sherman-Standard Register Professor Emeritus at the University of Dayton.
 He was full professor at UD from 1995-2007 and department chair of MIS, Operations Management, and Decision Sciences (the MOD Squad – okay, we were a tribute, not the original) from 1995-2003.
 Previously he was associate then full professor at Indiana University (1980-1995), including several years as department chair of MIS and Decision Science; and assistant then associate professor (1973-1980) of MIS at Case Western Reserve University, including several years as Director of the MBA program.
 He was Faculty in Residence at AT&T Corporation (1986-1987), was employed by NCR Corporation, and consulted for NCR as well as a variety of other private and public organizations.
 He taught for Helsinki School of Economics and Business, University of Sofia (Bulgaria), and Catholic University of Chile, as well as provided educational consultation for the Education Ministry of the United Arab Emirates.
 His research, publishing, and teaching have been in the areas of data management and database design, data warehousing, human factors of information systems, (group) decision support systems, e-learning, and IS strategic planning.